choojs/choo/README.md

 - [envify](https://github.com/hughsk/envify) - replace `process.env` values
   with plain strings

+### Choo + Internet Explorer &amp; Safari
+Out of the box `choo` only supports runtimes which support:
+* `const`
+* `fat-arrow` functions (e.g. `() => {}`)
+* `template-strings`

+This does not include Safari 9 or any version of IE. If support for these platforms is required you will have to provide some sort of transform that makes this functionalty available in older browsers.
+The test suite uses [es2020](https://github.com/yoshuawuyts/es2020) as a global transform, but anything else which might satisfy this requirement is fair game.

 Generally for production builds you'll want to run:
 ```sh
 $ NODE_ENV=production browserify \